threesigmaxyz/arc-ts-sdk/CONTRIBUTING.md

-# Contributing to starkexpress-ts-sdk
+# Contributing to arc-ts-sdk

-Thank you for considering contributing to starkexpress-ts-sdk!
+Thank you for considering contributing to arc-ts-sdk!

 ## Reporting Bugs

-If you discover a bug, please create a [new issue](https://github.com/threesigmaxyz/starkexpress-ts-sdk/issues/new?assignees=&labels=issue) on our GitHub repository.
+If you discover a bug, please create a [new issue](https://github.com/threesigmaxyz/arc-ts-sdk/issues/new?assignees=&labels=issue) on our GitHub repository.

 In your issue, please include a clear and concise description of the bug, any relevant code snippets, error messages, and steps to reproduce the issue.

 ## Installation

-To start developing with starkexpress-ts-sdk, you must install all the necessary dev dependencies.
+To start developing with arc-ts-sdk, you must install all the necessary dev dependencies.
 You can do so by running the following command:

 ```sh
 npm install
 ```

-This will install all the required packages listed in the package.json file, allowing you to update, fix, or improve starkexpress-ts-sdk in any way you see fit.
+This will install all the required packages listed in the package.json file, allowing you to update, fix, or improve arc-ts-sdk in any way you see fit.

 ## Contributing Code